 Her request was for Surum.
-Dr. Najarian included in her e-mail a link to an essay she wrote about her visit to Turkey in 2005, which was led by Armen Aroyan. (http://www.najarian.info/essays/sept2005.htm)
+Dr. Najarian mentioned an essay she wrote about her visit to Turkey in 2005, which was led by Armen Aroyan.

 One passage, which makes a clear reference to 'surum', was written during her visit in Kharpert.

 Dr. Najarian wrote:

 "Armen had already told us two local specialties would be served – Kharpert kufteh and surum!
 Surum!
 My aunt Hasmieg and I couldn’t wait!
 For years we have enjoyed surum (or serim) in our family, but today, few people are familiar with this dish – it is not in any recipe book or on any menu.
 It is a forgotten food!
 Hasmieg and I simply could not believe that surum was here, in this desolate town.
 During the summer, on the days our grandmother baked the flat round bread on the sheet of zinc – the sahje – over the outdoor fire, she would make surum for lunch.
 Some of the flat rounds of bread would be cooked until thoroughly dried and hard making it possible to store the breads for weeks while others were taken off the sahje while still soft.
 These she rolled and placed in a large baking pan layered with garlic, butter, and with her own madzoon (yogurt), and then baked.
 This is surum!"

 After searching through my resources, I found a recipe called 'Surrum' in the cookbook, Treasured Armenian Recipes.
 The dough preparation is labor-intensive, but back-in-the-day there were no grocery stores with ready-made pasta, so everything was made from scratch.
 I could envision a group of village women helping each other to make the dough.
 After all, it couldn’t possibly have been a one-person operation!